4min/resume/README.md

 ## PDF version

-PDF version is available for download on the releases tab: https://github.com/4min/resume/releases
+PDF version is available for download on [the releases tab](https://github.com/4min/resume/releases)

 # Create your own automated resume